iannacones1/Citra/mlbClock/README.md

     git clone https://github.com/iannacones1/Citra.git

 ## Build mlbClock
+    cd /home/pi/git/Citra/
     make mlbClock
     make Display/Modules/EinkDisplayModule.so

 ## Add job to /etc/crontab
-If you felt so inclined you could replace `PHI` with the team of your choice but why would you do that? go Phils!
+If you felt so inclined you could replace `PHI` with the team of your choice.
+But why would you do that? go Phils!

-    sudo sh -c "echo \"*  *    * * *   root    /home/pi/git/Citra/mlbClock/scripts/cronjob PHI\" >> /etc/crontab"
+    sudo sh -c "echo \"*/3  *  * * *   root    /home/pi/git/Citra/mlbClock/scripts/cronjob PHI\" >> /etc/crontab"

 ## NOTES